joegeoffrey/html-grid/README.md

-# todolist
+# flexbox
+This is a CSS layout mode used almost exclusively in responsive websites, that provides for a better arrangement of all of the page elements that they behave in a predictable mode.
-Creating a todolist using HTML and CSS
+In this exercise, we are creating a responsive web page using HTML and CSS